toledowebprofessionals/presentations/README.md

-# presentations
+# Past Toledo Web Professionals Presentations
-Presentations available to download from past events.
+This repository contains presentations available to download from past events.